 Best Places to Stay in BrickellFIND BEST HOTELS IN BRICKELL

-8. Coconut Grove, one of the best safest neighborhoods in Miami
+8. Coconut Grove, upmarket waterfront area in Miami

-Coconut Grove is a district of Miami that lies to the southwest of downtown.
+Coconut Grove, also known as The Grove by locals, is a district of Miami that lies to the southwest of downtown.
 It’s a peaceful and laid-back waterfront location that borders the sparkling waters of Biscayne Bay.

 Coconut grove is a low-rise, suburban neighborhood that is full of parks and green spaces.
-Among the largest of these parks is The Kampong, a vast tropical garden, and the Barnacle Historic State Park, containing the Ralph Middleton Monroe home.
+Among the largest of these parks is The Kampong, National Tropical Botanical Garden, a vast tropical garden; Vizcaya Museum and Gardens; and the Barnacle Historic State Park, containing the Ralph Middleton Monroe home.
 This historic building is the oldest house in the Miami area.

 Coconut Grove is an excellent suburb to explore on foot.
-In particular, the waterfront and the large open-air shopping malls, filled with exciting shops, restaurants, and bars, are great places to spend time.
+In particular, the waterfront and the large open-air shopping malls, filled with exciting shops, indie boutiques, restaurants, sidewalk cafes, and bars, are great places to spend time.

 The relaxed and pedestrian-friendly nature of Coconut Grove makes it a very inviting place to stay with family.
 There’s lots of mid-range accommodation here too.

 Coconut grove is a good out-of-town location that still enjoys a convenient link to the city center via the Metrorail network.